 - the family groups generally went to the 1st and 2nd tunnels, took some photos with the backdrop and headed back, likely to check out rim walk or drive to other sides of the canyon.
 If I had more time I would definitely drive over 2.5hrs to Horseshoe Bend.

 - If your group is capable of mild physical activity issues the best spot would be up until the 1.5mi rest stop.

 At 4.5mi, the lush Indian Garden campground has public restrooms and is a complete change of atmosphere from the dry, layered sandstone and gravel just prior.
-You are deep within the canyon (even though it’s technically only halfway down, crazy!) where there is a good amount of water flow and tons of shade!
+You are deep in the canyon (even though it’s technically only halfway down, crazy!) where there is a good amount of water flow and tons of shade!
 The weather is quite different as it’s cooler on a hot day but warmer on a windy day, shielded by canyon walls on both sides.
-Look out for cute mule deers 🙂 I found myself wondering from their huge size and grey color whether these were just white tailed deer that just change color.
+Look out for cute mule deer 🙂 I found myself wondering about their huge size and grey color whether these were just white-tailed deer that just change color.
 NOPE, they are a different type of deer generally found in the Rockies.

 The Indian garden area, as well as the plateau, was previously inhabited by Havasupai Native Americans who lived there until Teddy Roosevelt kicked them out for the National Park Service.
 They used the upper portion of the trail for access to water and later the trail was extended to join the Colorado River.
-After many legal battles, the tribe has received a small portion of land back which has become a popular tourist destination in itself.
-Hopefully I get to go soon to see the Havasupai and Mooney falls located in side canyons on the South rim (hiking on Havasupai land needs tour group registration or prior booking of permits).
+After many legal battles, the tribe has received a small portion of the land back which has become a popular tourist destination in itself.
+Hopefully, I get to go soon to see the Havasupai and Mooney falls located inside canyons on the South Rim (hiking on Havasupai land needs tour group registration or prior booking of permits).